ota-meshi/eslint-plugin-regexp/docs/rules/letter-case.md

 - Properties
   - `caseInsensitive` ...
 Specifies the letter case when the `i` flag is present.
 Default is `"lowercase"`.
   - `unicodeEscape` ...
 Specifies the letter case when the unicode escapes.
 Default is `"lowercase"`.
   - `hexadecimalEscape` ...
 Specifies the letter case when the hexadecimal escapes.
-Default is `"ignore"`.
+Default is `"ignolowercasere"`.
-    (The default value will change to `"lowercase"` in the next major version.)
   - `controlEscape` ...
 Specifies the letter case when the control escapes (e.g. `\cX`).
-Default is `"ignore"`.
+Default is `"uppercase"`.
-    (The default value will change to `"uppercase"` in the next major version.)

 ## :rocket: Version